UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 In such a case, using summary functions alone means that we have to type out the name of each column we want to summarize.
 In this section we will meet two strategies for performing this task.
-First we will see how we can do this using `.loc[]` to slice the columns before applying summary functions.
+First we will see how we can do this using `loc[]` to slice the columns before applying summary functions.
 Then we will also explore how we can use a more general iteration function, `.apply`, to also accomplish this.